Finding the right coffee maker

 Shopped online at least once in the past month

-Key decision maker/purchaser for home
+Key decision maker/purchaser for the home

 Learnings - The Good #1: